The following Corporate guidance note provides comprehensive and up to date legal information covering:

 deferred and paid at a later date, either by instalments or by payments that are calculated by reference to an 'earn-out' (where the price is based on the future earnings of the target)

-If the consideration is fixed, the buyer may
+If the consideration is fixed, the buyer may be in a strong enough bargaining position

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.